-North Star is isolated from the Town Centre with the railway acting as a significant barrier.
-The least defined of the Central Swindon character areas, North Star exhibits mainly low-density uses with a substantial proportion of available land given over to surface car parking.
+North Star is isolated from the Town Centre and the railway acts as a barrier to its accessibility.
+Perhaps the least defined of the Central Swindon character areas, North Star exhibits mainly low-density uses with a good proportion of available land given over to surface car parking.
 It mixes predominantly leisure and industrial uses with a further education facility and office employment uses to the south.

-The plots are large, with large 'pavilion-style' structures, mostly set within soft landscaping or car parks.
+The plots are large, with large 'pavilion-style' structures, mostly set within soft landscaping, or car parks.
 Activity is limited mainly to internal areas depriving the street scene of life and interest.